Tummy Tuck Los Angeles, CASilicone injection and biopolymer removal expertBodytite and Facetite expertLiposuction Revision and BBL revision expert

 - No smoking.
 This will interfere with your healing and can potentially cause tissue necrosis and loss of skin and tissue.

-- Eat light the first 24 hours, clear liquids advancing to a regular diet as tolerated.
+- Eat light to start, advancing to a regular diet as tolerated.

 - If you have persistent nausea stick to a bland diet until it subsides.